 All you want to do right now is learn HOW to get rid of morning sickness, the very thing that is causing you to clench your stomach and desperately search for a remedy.

-I was going to start this post off by telling you that not every day of pregnancy is going to be sunshine and rainbows, but if you landed on this post I’m willing to bet you don’t need someone to tell you that.
-You know it first hand.
+I was going to start this post off by telling you that not every day of pregnancy is going to be sunshine and rainbows, but since you’re already here I’m willing to bet you don’t need someone to tell you that.
+You already know it.

 Morning sickness sucks.
-There’s no way around it.
+There’s no way around that fact.
 There are, however, a few morning sickness remedies that you can use in an attempt to ease morning sickness – and some of them may be exactly what you need right now.

 It took several weeks after I found out I was pregnant before the very thing I was dreading set in.
 See, up to 85% of pregnant women get morning sickness.
 I was just hoping with all I had that I would be one of that lucky 15%.